London Transport Museum explores the heritage of London and its transport system over the last 200 years.

 How long does the tour take

-Most visitors spend two and a half hours exploring the London Transport Museum.
+Most visitors spend 2.5 hours exploring the London Transport Museum.

 If you stop at one of the two cafes for re-energizing, you will need half an hour more.